Christina Milian (album): Production and composition

 Many live instruments were used during the album's production, especially violin.
 Milian named "You Make Me Laugh" one of her favorite songs on the album.
 It was the first song written by Milian for the album, and she worked with Bloodshy for the song's production.
 The album's second and final single, "When You Look at Me", was written by Milian.
 Using her school days as the inspiration for the song, Milian said that "when I was growing up, I found people were always trying to label me.
 The first day of school it would be like 'Here comes this girl all dressed up.
 She thinks she's all that' and they didn't even know me.
 The message behind 'When You Look At Me' is never judge a book by its cover."
 Milian asked Ja Rule to appear on her album, however she did not want to put him "on just any song", and wanted to make sure it was the right song for him.
 Milian hoped Ja Rule would appear on the track "A Girl Like Me", but he ended up rapping on "Get Away".
 Milian co-wrote the track "Twitch" with R&B singer Montell Jordan, which explains that men have a certain twitch of their shoulders whenever they tell lies.

 Critical reception

-The album received mixed to positive reviews from music critics.
-Imran Ahmed of the New Musical Express enjoyed "genius single 'AM to PM'", and praised the tracks "Got to Have You" and "When You Look at Me".
-Ahmed guessed that "beneath the froth, there's a certain depth of soul" in Milian, and thought "Get Away" had similar excellent results to her previous collaboration with Ja Rule, "Between Me and You".
-The reviewer also commended the lyrics of "Twitch", which he thought was "remarkable for being what may be the first ever song about someone with a facial tic".
-Ahmed was impressed that alongside the impressive production credit list, it was "still Milian's name that tops the list of executive producers", and predicted, "genius can't be more than a few albums away".
-Contrastingly, Andrew Lynch of entertainment.ie described the album as "relentlessly ordinary", and suggested that Milian needed original ideas.
-The reviewer felt that apart from "AM to PM" and "You Make Me Laugh" there was nothing above the average.
-Lynch said that if Milian "really wants to compete with the big girls, she badly needs to spice up her tired formula."